Probabilistic Unitary Formulation of Open Quantum System Dynamics: Discussions

-\textbf{Discussions.}---We highlight that the formalism developed above can in fact be used to describe the master equation of any Hermitian matrix $\mathcal{H}(t)$ via Eq.\,(\ref{eq2}).
+We highlight that the formalism developed above can in fact be used to describe the master equation of any Hermitian matrix $\mathcal{H}(t)$ via Eq.\,(\ref{eq2}).
 In this general case, since $\vec{f}$ does not have to conserve the trace, the solution $\vec{q}$ does not have to conserve the probability.
-On the other hand, one can also use the formalism to describe the general quantum channel that may not be complete positive or even not positive, which could occur naturally when the initial state is correlated with the environment \cite{PhysRevLett.73.1060,shaji2005s}.
-If we denote the dynamical map by $\Phi_t(s)$, then \textit{any} quantum channel $\rho(t+s)=\Phi_t(s)[\rho(t)]$ can be described by [Supplemental Materials III]
+On the other hand, one can also use the formalism to describe the generalized quantum channel that may not be complete positive or even not positive, which could occur naturally when the initial state is correlated with the environment \cite{PhysRevLett.73.1060,shaji2005s}.
+If we denote the dynamical map by $\Phi_t(s)$, then \textit{any} quantum channel $\rho(t+s)=\Phi_t(s)[\rho(t)]$ can be described by (Appendix \ref{appendix:d})

 where